 Start Writing for Yourself and Good Companies

-I don’t use Fiverr or Upwork because I surf my time to curate content for my online ventures.
+I don’t use Fiverr or Upwork because I surf my time curating content for my online ventures.
 Why?
 Because it’s worth more than anything else in freelancing.
-It’s like leaving your job and start your business.
-It’s the number one reason why I don’t use content mills and why I am not running after clients.
+It’s like leaving your job and starting your business.
+It’s the only reason I don’t use content mills, and I am not running after clients.

 Practical Ways to Make Money Writing Content

 Let me share some practical ways to get paid to write online.

 - Write guest posts for popular blogs or online publications.
 You need to pitch them first, but it’s worth it.
 Popular blogs are always looking for brilliant content.

 - Create a partnership with some content-hungry online businesses.
 Again, you need to pitch the idea uniquely to have a win-win situation.